Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

     Click the drop-down list and select the language from which the value of a multi-language attribute will be taken when mapping it to a single language attribute.
 All available languages are displayed in the drop-down list.

 - *Scope*
-    Click the drop-down list and select the channel from which the value of a multi-channel attribute will be taken when mapping it to a single channel attribute.
+    Click the drop-down list and select the channel from which the value of a multi-scope attribute will be taken when mapping it to a single channel attribute.
 All available scopes are displayed in the drop-down list.

 - *Copy ETL attribute set mapping*
     Click the drop-down list and select an ETL attribute set mapping to apply all matching attribute mappings to the new ETL attribute set mapping.
 All attribute set mappings whose destination attribute set matches or has inheritance relations to the selected destination attribute set are displayed in the drop-down list.
 If no attribute set mapping is selected, no attribute mappings are copied from another mapping.
 The drop-down list is locked if no attribute set mapping with the selected destination attribute set already exists.